 The physical evidence of mass murder in Eastern Europe, in the form of mass graves and bodies, cannot be found.
 Neither the Soviets nor the Poles “have found any mass graves with even only a few thousand bodies . . .”

 The facts are:

-The Einsatzgruppen and their collaborators murdered Jews throughout Eastern Europe as they made their way into the heart of the Soviet Union (Operation Barbarossa); the Nazis occupied Lithuania, Latvia, Ukraine, Crimea, and other Soviet controlled areas after June 1941.
+The Einsatzgruppen and their collaborators murdered Jews throughout Eastern Europe as they made their way into the heart of the Soviet Union (Operation Barbarossa); the Nazis occupied Lithuania, Latvia, the Ukraine, Crimea, and other Soviet controlled areas after June 1941.
 There are thousands of mass graves filled with the remains of murdered Jews.
 As of 2013, a project of Yad Vashem has documented 1,590 mass graves in part of the Ukraine alone.
 Father Patrick Desbois, who is dedicated to documenting the murder of the Jews in the Ukraine, had also located and documented mass graves.
-Contrary to the claims of Holocaust deniers, there was no “missing” mass grave in Marijampole, Lithuania, as inaccurately reported in one newspaper article from one Lithuanian newspaper.
-The mass grave was found 300 feet away from its anticipated position.
+Contrary to the claims of Holocaust deniers, there was no “missing” mass grave at Marijampole, as inaccurately reported in one newspaper article from one Lithuanian newspaper.
+The mass grave was found 300 feet away from its anticipated location.

 Facts about the murder of the Jews of Marijampole:

 The Nazis entered Marijampole on Sunday, June 23, 1941.
 In August of that year, the Nazis forced Jewish men to dig trenches behind the cavalry barracks on the Shesupe River.
 On September 1, 1941, about 5,000 Jews from Marijampole were told to pack their belongings because they were being sent to a large ghetto where they would be able to work.
 They were then driven to the barracks on the river, shot, and buried in the pits they previously dug.
 Einsatzkommando 3 (of Einsatzgruppe A), which was commanded by Karl Jäger, did the killing.
 Jäger’s report summarized the massacre in Marijampole thus:

 1,404 Jewish children

 (111 other people were also shot including some persons with mental illness and a German female who had committed the crime of being married to a Jew.)

 Facts about the “missing” mass grave in Marijampole: